Access to Resilience

 Diagnostic tools and additional guidance

-Access to Resilience opened to applications on 10 April 2024.
+Access to Resilience opened to applications on 10 April 2024 and closed on 4 July 2024.

 This programme is supported with money from Dormant Assets NI so is not funded through National Lottery sources.
 Dormant Assets NI is an expansion of the Dormant Accounts Fund NI.